This post may contain affiliate links. Please read my disclosure for more info.

 If that’s a yes, it’s time for a brain dump.

 Simply put, the brain dumping technique is where you list out everything that’s on your mind.

 A routine brain dump can be so incredibly helpful for those times you find yourself overwhelmed with all the random thoughts and ideas swirling around in your head.

 I’ve found that it’s nearly impossible to give your full attention to a task when you have a ton of things on your mind that you can’t stop thinking about.

 How often should I do a brain dump?

 If you’re wondering how often you should do a brain dump, there’s no right or wrong answer.

-Some people like to daily morning brain dumps.
+Some people like to daily brain dumps every morning.
 Others like to do them before they go to sleep at night.

 Personally, I will do a brain dump any time I’m feeling overwhelmed— Night or day.

 If you’re finding it hard to sleep at night or feel like you’re lacking clarity, I’d say it’s time to print a brain dump template for sure. 😉